jasonshyang/jasonshyang.github.io/_posts/2025-02-01-build-a-concurrent-task-runner.md

 I choose to make the `run()` method `sync` instead of `async` for the following reasons:
 - the tasks should be computational activities (e.g. aggregating data, running algo)
-- the tasks should not involve long running I/O, making the `run` a sync method conveys the message to the user
+- the tasks should not involve long running operations (such as file I/O), making the `run` a sync method conveys the message to the user
-- the `Runner` needs to consolidate all the `Runnable` tasks before moving to the next interval, allowing task to `await` can lead to deadlocks
+- the `Runner` needs to consolidate all the `Runnable` tasks before moving to the next interval, if we allow task to `await`, the `Runner` can be blocked for generating the next interval

 ### `Worker` struct
-The `Worker` struct wraps a `Runnable` task and a `TaskContext`, which is responsible for continuously running tasks in a dedicated `tokio::spawn`.
+The `Worker` struct wraps a `Runnable` task and a `TaskContext`, which is responsible for running the `Runnable` in a dedicated `tokio::spawn` task.

 ```rust
 pub struct Worker<Input, Output> {